Staying on track: dealing with temptation, and strategies for success

 Brushing your teeth when you’ve finished eating is another good one that a lot of people like to use.
 You won’t want to eat after you’ve just brushed your teeth.

-Or you could learn a new hobby like knitting, crochet or needlepoint, something that can be done comfortably while sitting in front of the telly.
+Or you could learn a new hobby like knitting, crochet or needlepoint.
+This keeps your hands & your mind busy, and can easily be done while sitting in front of the telly.

-Here’s a list of some simple distractions; just find one or two techniques that you think will work for you, or be creative and make up your own!
+Here’s a list of some simple distractions for different situations and different times of day.
+Just find one or two techniques that you think will work for you, or be creative and make up your own!

 1. Go for a walk.